locaal-ai/.github/profile/README.md

-# OCC AI Tools for Content Creators and Streamers
+# OCC AI: Open Tools for Content Creators and Streamers

 This organization is a home for AI tools developed for streamers and content creators.
 All the projects are open source and offered for free, run locally, no fees, no vendors.
 Pure open source ❤️